jonlpersson/ed-latimore/site/_posts/2022-11-19-derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 It's also used for the general maintenance of your skin.
 It can treat acne scarring, reduce signs of aging, and of greatest importance to men dealing with male pattern baldness, it can stimulate hair growth and regrowth.

 It works by creating micro-injuries within the skin.
 These micro-punctures cause blood flow to the area where the roller is used and stimulate collagen production.
-A dermaroller can help treat:
+A dermaroller can help treat other hair health ailments, such as:

 * Alopecia totalis (complete hair loss of the scalp)
 * Alopecia universalis (complete loss of all hair on the body)